obrienben/wct-test-docs/docs/guides/system-administrator-guide.rst

 This guide, designed for a System Administrator, covers installation and setup of the Web Curator Tool.
-An electronic copy can be downloaded from the WCT Sourceforge website: http://webcurator.sourceforge.net/
+An electronic copy can be downloaded from the WCT Github site: http://dia-nz.github.io/webcurator/

 For information on using the Web Curator Tool, see the Web Curator Tool Quick Start Guide and the Web Curator Tool online help.